Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 into your contract.
 You can use default implementation internally, or you can make it public.

-For example, when you embed `psp22::Data` into your `Contract`.
-You can already internally use the methods of the `PSP22` trait.
+For example, when you embed `psp22::Data` into your `Contract`, you can already internally use the methods of the `PSP22` trait.
 Implementation of the `PSP22` makes your method public.

 ```rust